‘A world of difference’: a look at the impact of technology on loggers’ operations

-The one-hour-long panel discussion, moderated by Danny Dructor, executive vice-president of the American Loggers Council, featured four loggers from the U.S. and Canada: Brendan Moore, from Mountaineer Mechanized LLC., part of the Lyme Timber Company, LP; Thomas Johnson, owner of DeRidder, La.-based Thomas Johnson Logging; Seth Dickson, owner of Hinton, Alta.-based Seth Dickson Logging Ltd; and Dillon Stratton II, owner of St. Augustine, Fla.-based D.M.
+The one-hour-long panel discussion, moderated by Danny Dructor, executive vice-president of the American Loggers Council, featured four loggers from the U.S. and Canada: Brendan Moore, from Mountaineer Mechanized LLC., part of the Lyme Timber Company, LP; Thomas Johnson, owner of DeRidder, La.-based Thomas Johnson Logging; Seth Dickinson, owner of Hinton, Alta.-based Dickinson Logging Ltd; and Dillon Stratton II, owner of St. Augustine, Fla.-based D.M.
 Stratton LLC.

 Technology in the forest industry has made big strides in recent years, making loggers’ jobs more efficient and, therefore, profitable.
 The first pieces of technology the panelists implemented were fairly simple, but effective.

 Stratton first invested in scales, when the nearby sawmills put a weight limit on how much timber they could haul.
 As a result, the company bought lighter trucks and trailers so that they could haul more wood.

 For Dickson, the first piece of technology he invested in was the Avenza maps application, which allowed him to see his location in the cut block and avoid difficult terrain.
 This meant he no longer had to go out into the block layout with a paper map and a compass, hanging ribbon to mark the boundaries of the block.

 Moore agreed, noting that “technology has allowed us to avoid hanging up ribbons and having to take them down.”